CluedIn-io/CluedIn.Product.Toolkit/README.md

 A toolkit to work with the CluedIn product utilising GraphQL query language.

-This toolkit is a courtesy of CluedIn to help you switch from one environment to another and is not part of the CluedIn license.
+This toolkit is provided by CluedIn to assist with environment switching.
+Please note that it is not included within the CluedIn license.

 ## Installation